Wood Burning Basics

 Work in small sections using short strokes, lifting your burner often.
 The longer the tool stays in contact with the wood, the more it cools down.
 Lifting your tool often allows the tool to maintain its heat for a more even burn.

 As you gain confidence your strokes will get longer and smoother

 Step 5: Remove graphite marks and clean up your piece

-Use a sand eraser or fine grit sand paper (like 220 or 320) to remove marks and over burn.
+Use a sand eraser or fine grit sandpaper (like 220 or 320) to remove stray graphite marks.
 I use a Tombow Sand Eraser.
-You can get one here
+One is included in the Wood Burning Starter Kit.